 Tell us a little about yourself:

 I grew up in Asturias, north Spain, where all my family lives.
 I gained my degrees and qualifications in the University of Salamanca.
-I had the privilege to work for almost 9 years in the Neurology Department of the Virgen del Rocio University Hospital, in Seville, with an extremely experience and exceptional team of neurologists that shaped my identity as a clinician.
-In the autumn of 2014 I moved to London to join the Dementia Research Centre and pursue a combined clinical/academic career.
+After that, I moved to Seville, where I had the privilege to work for almost 9 years in the Neurology Department of the Virgen del Rocio University Hospital, with an exceptional team of neurologists.
+In the autumn of 2014, I moved to London to join the Dementia Research Centre and pursue a combined clinical/academic career.